Adewunmi97/ROR-CAPSTONE/README.md

 # README

-Th# Ruby on Rails Capstone Project: Redesign of Twitter
+ Ruby on Rails Capstone Project: Redesign of Twitter

 > In this project I built a Job opinion application based on a redesign of Twitter.